DWAI In Colorado: What It Means To You

 Despite the mandatory sentences imposed under Colorado DUI and DWAI laws, there is still hope.
 Through our experience in handling alcohol-related driving cases for over a combined 20 years, we have found that not every district attorney and judge in Colorado handles DWAI cases equally.
 Some courts are willing to use discretion and give you a break, whereas other courts may not be willing to be as flexible.

 Hiring attorneys who know this important information is one of the best investments you can make.
 So, don’t take chances, and don’t look back on today as the day you made one bad decision turn into two bad decisions.

 Contact Shazam Kianpour & Associates, P.C., Today To Get Help

-Call us, lawyer up and fight your DWAI intelligently and aggressively with Colorado DWAI attorneys who know exactly how to handle your particular district attorney and courthouse.
+Call us, lawyer up and fight your DWAI intelligently and aggressively with attorneys who know exactly how to handle your particular prosecutor and courthouse.
 We are available to you for free consultations on your DWAI case, and we will be happy to walk you through the steps, protect your rights and fight for you every step of the way.
 Call us at 303-578-4036 and schedule your free consultation today.